RayYuePro/pwsh-remoting-over-ssh/Run-.NET-Core-File-Server-Test-Suite-on-Cross-Platforms.md

  `-v /Users/microsoft/Desktop/config/ptfconfig:/data/fileserver `

-`-it testsuiteimage.azurecr.io/windowsprotocoltestsuites:fileserver `
+`-it mcr.microsoft.com/windowsprotocoltestsuites:fileserver `

-`"TestCategory=Model&TestCategory!=Fsa" `
+`"TestCategory=Auth" `

 You will see output flows out to the host console, and the test result of the test cases filtered by the filter TestCategory=BVT&TestCategory=SMB311 will be found in your local config path when the execution is complete.